sanskarram981/sanskarram981.github.io/README.md

 ## Education

-### **GURU NANAK DEV UNIVERSITY**
+### **BIRSA INSTITUTE OF TECHNOLOGY,SINDRI**
-### BTech Computer Science (2012- 2016)
+### BTech Electrical Engineering (2018- 2022)
-GPA 8.75
+CGPA 8.50

 ---

 ### INTERESTS
 Apart from being a web developer, I do content creation.
 I make videos related to frontend and general tech.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+I enjoy being outdoors,so i go for run everyday.I love travelling to different destinations and explore different cultures.